0xhebi/BND-Recruitment-2021-CTF-Web-Security/System-Dashboard/Writeup.md

 <h4><i> Getting the flag </i></h4>
 <p>
 Since I found the private key that is being used to sign the commands, all I need to do is to sign my custom command and print out the flag.
-I know that the flag is on their server so all I had to do is cat that file and grab the flag, so simple python script will do this for me.
+I know that the flag is on their server so all I had to do is to cat that file and grab the flag, so a simple python script will do this for me.

 ```python